-- Encourage the development of mixed use buildings within commercial areas, with ground floor retail, first floor office, and dwellings on upper levels. - > Provide diverse housing options for a range of household types, and ensure that the retail and employment needs of the community are met. - > Encourage residential development at a range of densities, ensuring that development responds to its location and surrounding context. - > Foster trading during the day and night to provide for a range of community members. - Encourage development that is versatile and flexible in its configuration, to provide for a range of future uses. - Provide pedestrian connections through commercial and retail sites, to rear streets and laneways.
+- Encourage the development of mixed use buildings within commercial areas, with ground floor retail, first floor office, and dwellings on upper levels. - Provide diverse housing options for a range of household types, and meet the retail and employment needs of the community. - Encourage residential development at a range of densities, ensuring that development responds to its location and surrounding context. - > Foster trading during the day and night to provide for a range of community members. - Promote a safe environment for the community particularly at night by implementing features such as lighting and encouraging passive surveillance of public areas. - Encourage development that is versatile and flexible in its configuration, to provide for a range of future uses. - Provide pedestrian connections through commercial and retail sites, to rear streets and laneways.